-The First Congregational Church of Darien is an accepting community where faith in Christ makes a difference in our lives, in our homes, and in the world.
-We are a close spiritual family, but always glad to make room for new friends at worship.
-We are eager to get the good word out about First Congregational Church, UCC, Darien.
+The First Congregational Church of Darien is an accepting and welcoming community where faith in Christ’s teachings makes a difference in our lives, in our homes, and in the world.
+We are a close spiritual family, eager to make room for new friends at worship and to get the good word out about our church and the work we do.
 Whether you contemplate a new church home, seek sanctuary from the noise of daily life, or look for answers to life’s most essential and difficult questions, the welcome you will find among us promises to make a real difference for you.

 We are a welcoming and caring people of faith who seek to follow the teachings of Jesus through worship and service to one another and the broader community.